se-edu/guides/tutorials/javaInstallationLinux.md

 # {{ title }}

-This guide explains how to install the **==[OpenJDK Java 17](https://openjdk-sources.osci.io/openjdk17/)==** on Linux.
+This guide explains how to install the **==[OpenJDK Java 17](https://openjdk-sources.osci.io/openjdk17/)==** on Linux using the command line.
 This guide was created using Ubuntu 22.04 but the steps for other Debian based Linux distros should be similar.

 ## Installation